Rise of Empires: Ottoman: Critical response

 Generally, the reception is positive.
 Rise of Empires: Ottoman delivers, with a similarly novel approach, a chronicle of historical events.
 Daily History concludes that "the series uses correct timeline and description of the attack on Constantinople is incredibly accurate from the Ottoman perspective."

 However, "despite the historical accuracy of the show, the dramatized events are more geared towards a captivating watching experience rather than an actual depiction of events."
 Some historians, such as Florian George Calian, suggest that the historical accuracy of at least the first session might be open to question: "In the Netflix production Mehmed enters an empty Hagia Sophia alone, thus converting the most wanted building in the world into a mosque.
 The scene is dubbed by interviews with contemporary scholars, making viewers interested in acquiring historical knowledge believe that the series is well documented.
 But unfortunately, everything depicted here is inaccurate."

+Critics praised the series for its high production values and engaging pacing, with Amanda Guarragi of Ready Steady Cut noting that the show possesses a "cinematic feel equivalent to Game of Thrones while educating viewers."
+While some historians nitpicked specific costume choices, media critics like Johnny Loftus of Decider lauded the dramatization for "putting faces with the names that rise out of the historical record," creating a highly accessible and visually impressive entry point into Ottoman history.

 On the review aggregator website Rotten Tomatoes, the first season holds an approval rating of 87% based on 66 reviews, and an average rating of 4.3/5.